1935 SMU vs. TCU football game: TCU

 TCU was led by head coach Dutch Meyer, who had taken on that position the previous season.
 Meyer is credited with introducing the spread offense to college football and brought with him to TCU an emphasis on a strong passing game, with his offense running plays that were arguably more complex than what many professional teams were running at the time.
 In particular, he pioneered the "Meyer spread", a double-wing formation style of offense consisting of four receivers.
 At quarterback, Meyer had Sammy Baugh, who also doubled as a safety on defense.
-Baugh, who was in his junior year at TCU, was the cornerstone of Meyer's offense, and his strategy was to utilized Baugh in a short passing game that allowed the Horned Frogs to maintain better control over the ball.
+Baugh, who was in his junior year at TCU, was the cornerstone of Meyer's offense, and his strategy was to utilize Baugh in a short passing game that allowed the Horned Frogs to maintain better control over the ball.
 Baugh at quarterback was well-regarded as a passer, with a sportswriter at the Fort Worth Star-Telegram commenting that Baugh "was the difference that lifted TCU out of the ordinary".
 Baugh was joined on offense by halfbacks Jimmy Lawrence and George Kline.
 Meanwhile, center Darrell Lester served as the team captain.

 The Horned Frogs opened their season with a 41–0 shutout win against the Howard Payne Yellow Jackets, which was followed up the next week with a win over the North Texas State Teachers Eagles.
 After winning their first several games, the 6–0 Horned Frogs traveled to play the similarly 6–0 Baylor Bears, defeating that conference rival with 28–0 in what was their biggest game of the season at that point.
 The win was due primarily to Baugh's performance, as he completed ten of sixteen passes for three touchdowns.
 The next two games were also shutouts for TCU, as they traveled to beat the Loyola Wolf Pack and the Texas Longhorns with scores of 14–0 and 28–0, respectively.
 In their final game before taking on SMU, the Horned Frogs hosted the Rice Owls, beating them 27–6 before a crowd of 22,000.
 TCU at this point was undefeated and untied with a 10–0 record, having outscored their opponents 244 to 45 and allowing only five touchdowns.
 As a result, similar to SMU, they were ranked near the top among all college football teams in national rankings.